Joshuajaeger/Joshuajaeger.github.io/_projects/Pantasia.md

 ---

 It provides us with great pleasure to organize festivals and build stages.
 We try to build a new tiny world together, screw by screw, XLR cable by XLR cable.
 We are interested in creating spaces in which humans feel comfortable to engage and express themselves.
+The combination of visual smoothness and auditory truth is at the center and is meant to create a unity that may awaken the feeling of being at home and in an adventure in a foreign world at the same time.

 It is important to us to think holistically and not to base our enjoyment on the suffering of other entities—Yes this is always an <a href="https://www.pnas.org/doi/10.1073/pnas.1519998113">**hedonistic tradoff**</a>!
-There is probably no pleasure or existence in itself without depriving other entities of at least some resources.
+There is probably no pleasure or Life without depriving other entities of at least some resources.
 Therefore it is important for us to find a conscious approach to this fundamental matter, and to consider our own pleasure in relation to the suffering it causes for others.
-The combination of visual smoothness and auditory truth is at the center and is meant to create a unity that may awaken the feeling of being at home and in an adventure in a foreign world at the same time.

 ***
 <div class="caption">